View this tip sheet focused on ways to stay safe while receiving deliveries of food or supplies during the COVID-19 pandemic.

 - Know when your meals, groceries, and other packages will arrive.

-- If you receive meals and/or groceries via the aging network or from Meals on Wheels, those delivering meals will make contact face-to-face or via telephone to set up deliveries.
+- If you receive meals and/or groceries via the aging network or from Meals on Wheels or another meal delivery service, those delivering meals will make contact face-to-face or via telephone to set up deliveries.
 Be sure to confirm delivery dates and times.
 Ask that meals and/or groceries are packed in such a way that they are not too heavy for you to take into your home.

 - Receiving multiple meals at one time is often the preferred method of distribution during the pandemic because it means fewer deliveries and puts fewer volunteers and older adults at risk.